About Our Mission:

 The Room to Write connects and supports writers of all ages, abilities and means by providing physical space where writers are able to work and build community along with the structured programming and support individuals need in order to express themselves more effectively for academic, professional and creative purposes.

 The Room to Write is a 501(c)3 nonprofit founded in 2016 by Colleen Getty and governed by a Board of Directors who care deeply for the mission and the community of writers and illustrators they work to serve.
-Board of Directors (in alpha order): Colleen Getty (President/Founder), Roseline Giglio (Treasurer), Keri Leonard, Brian McCoubrey (Secretary), and Emily Seward (Vice President).
+Board of Directors (in alpha order): Elizabeth Christopher (Secretary), Colleen Getty (President/Founder), Keri Leonard, Tim O'Leary (Treasurer), Emily Seward (Vice President) and Em Sheeran.

 Above: We are grateful for the past service of Jeanette Murray